theharmy/OverKeys/docs/advanced/custom-font.md

     ```

 6. Save the file
-7. Toggle the **Use custom font** option off then on again to apply changes
+7. Right-click the tray icon and click **Reload config** to apply changes

 ## Implementation Notes